 The second phase of treatment ensures every tooth is in the best position related to other teeth, lips, cheeks and tongue.
 This provides for proper function and appearance.
 This phase usually starts once most or all adult teeth have erupted.
 Phase Two can begin as early as age 10 and may be performed throughout a patient’s teen or adult years.
 Typically, Phase Two involves wearing both upper and lower braces and treatment lasts an average of 18-24 months.
 Patients are fitted with retainers after braces to help ensure their new smile lasts.

 How do we begin the process?

-> If your child is around age 7, schedule an appointment with Dr. Laprade at Laprade Orthodontics to get started.
+If your child is around age 7, schedule an appointment with Dr. Laprade at Pawtucket Orthodontics to get started.
 A thorough examination will be done.
 Two phase treatment is often not necessary, but the only way to find out if it’s right for your child is to schedule a consultation to learn more.